 I’m Elle Marrone, a Dorchester dog walker by day and the artist behind Artifacts Everyday: ornamental art for the empowered body.
 My mission is empower humans to be body positive, playful and creative in their public presentation.

 Each unique artifact is a celebration of everyday lived experience.
 The designs reflect my lifestyle as a woman in motion and are informed by my background in urban policy, when I first pondered visual dialogue and synergy on a busy sidewalk or in a subway car.
-Each piece meet two criteria: 1) it remains comfortable and intact on an active body and 2) it sparks at least three conversations every day.
+Each piece meet two criteria: 1) it sits well on a body in motion and 2) it sparks at least two conversations every day.

 I work the colored polymer clay with techniques of painters, glassblowers, sculptors and weavers to achieve a new mashup style of art reserved for the most enticing canvas: the human body.
 In 2016, trauma triggered Alopecia and I lost all my hair.
-As a Bald Girl, my craft gives me new strength.
+As a natural bald, my craft gives me new strength.